boyan-soubachov/ranking_table/README.md

-# About
+# League Ranking Table Calculator

-This is a simple tool to calculate and display a football ranking table given results.
+This is a simple tool to calculate and display a football league ranking table given results.

 # Requirements